UW-EPE-ML/EveNet_NERSC/README.md

 # EveNet 🌌

-EveNet is a multitask, event-level neural network for large-scale high-energy physics analyses.
-It combines a Ray + PyTorch Lightning training loop, a flexible preprocessing pipeline for NERSC-format ntuples, and modular YAML-driven configuration so new datasets and studies can be onboarded quickly.
+EveNet is a multi-task, event-level neural network for large-scale high-energy physics analyses.
+It combines a Ray + PyTorch Lightning training loop, a flexible multi-GPU inferstructure for slurms, and modular YAML-driven configuration so new datasets and studies can be onboarded quickly.

 ---